Saburian Air Force Base, Africa

 “You know the king of Saburia?”
 Kochanski said after a stunned silence.
 “From school?
 Now he knows that we’re meeting?”

 Sichet nodded, “Yes, Michael.
 I also know about Garcia’s detention.
 That was quite the interruption to the king’s plans.
 Good thing that Talwar took care of his release.
-The king’s paying Talwar’s bill, isn’t he?
+The king’s paying her bill, isn’t he?
 And you’re taking the credit.”

 “I’ll have someone — she’s the best — step in to run the place instead of you.
-Why should you have to worry anymore about the Pierre’s day-to-day business?
+Why should you have to worry anymore about your Pierre’s day-to-day business?
 Beth will double the income from your property, and you’ll have more free time for work-life balance.”

 “Yes indeed, Michael.